PrakashSinghBisht/Dormitory-Booking-System/README.md

 # Dormitory Reservation 🏨

-Welcome to the Dormitory , a Java-based application for managing dormitories reservations efficiently.
-If you want a spacious room in bugdet then this can be a one stop shop for you, this system simplifies the reservation process, enhances students management, and keeps you well organized.
+Welcome to Dormitory Reservation!
+This Java-based app is your go-to solution for managing dorm bookings, especially for students coming from abroad for their master’s programs.
+Looking for a spacious room without breaking the bank?
+We've got you covered!
+Our system makes reserving a room a breeze, helps you stay on top of student management, and keeps everything organized in one easy place.

 ## Features: